slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 The primary purpose of the Build Environment (BuildEnv) track is to enable [auditing] that a build was run in the expected execution context.

-The lowest level only requires SLSA [Build L1] (or higher) Provenance to exist for the build image, while higher levels provide increasing auditability of the build environment's properties and integrity of the generated provenance attestations.
+The lowest level only requires SLSA [Build L2] Provenance to exist for the build image, while higher levels provide increasing auditability of the build environment's properties and integrity of the generated provenance attestations.
 The highest levels introduce further